mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 Looking back on this documentary 18 years later, it's striking how many interviews it captured with people who would go on to greater fame and success:

 - Paul Graham and Jessica Livingston, months after they co-founded Y Combinator
-- Steve Huffman, and Alexis Ohanian, months after they launched reddit
+- Steve Huffman and Alexis Ohanian, months after they launched reddit
 - Aaron Swartz, months before he joined reddit and years before he founded Demand Progress
 - Joel Spolsky and Michael Pryor before their mega-hits like StackOverflow and Trello